scyan00ffff/-Home-Lab-NAS-/README.md

 To test this out I set the Vault folder location for Obsidian to a file in the shared file and edited some notes.
 The notes seamlessly updated on both devices.
 This PiNAS setup will save me a significant amount of money paying for a cloud subscription service for Obsidian.

+See Next Steps file for further improvements I made to this setup.